 A. Shock.
 The mind and body go into a shock mode.II.
 Acknowledge your loss.

 B. Disbelief.
 "I just can't believe this has happened to me."
-This can lead to total denial or a sinking of truth.
+This can lead to total denial or a twisting of truth.

 C. Reaction.
-Quite often the reactions are anger (there must be someone to blame).
+Quite often the reaction is anger (there must be someone to blame).
 This is often followed by depression.

 D. Assimilation.
 This is a calmer attempt to rehearse and gather all the facts.
 (How, when, where, and why).

 E. Recovery.
-There may be various approaches, but can only fully come through divine intervention.
+There may be various approaches, but complete healing can only come through God's divine intervention.